lucyy-mc/docs/docs/pronouns.md

 #### /pronouns show [user]
 Shows a player's pronouns.

-- user (optional) - the user to show pronouns before.
+- user (optional) - the user to show pronouns for.
 Defaults to the sender.

 #### /pronouns clear
 Clears the sender's pronouns.